dimitri6degres/ekoz-minidacdsp/README.md

 ## But I need some more help
 This project is not finished.
 I just drew the outlines.
 What i did is just DIY, even if it doesn't work too badly...
+it's enough for me, but surely not enough for sharing.
+(I'd never use raspberry, python, bluetooth before this project)
-But i need now anyone who has python knowledge to re-write the python script,
+So i need now anyone who has python knowledge to re-write the python script,
 a raspberry/linux expert to rewrite the install script,
 a swift coder to improve the ios app,
 a android coder to make it available for all, maybe a web coder to make a web version